Franklin Vets has a dedicated team to help you with your breeding needs and we strive for the best results for you and your mare/s.

 Preparing your Broodmare for Spring

 Having a mare due to foal is exciting and stressful!
 We can discuss whether foaling at home or at a stud facility is best for your mare.
 We are happy to recommend local facilities for safe foaling or we can discuss what to expect if you are foaling your mare at home.

 Pre-foaling exams are recommended one month prior to your mare foaling.
 At this visit, we ensure that your mare is healthy, if deworming or vaccinating is needed, if a caslick needs to be opened and we can answer any questions you may have.

 Embryo Transfer is a way to help your mare have a foal by using a surrogate.
 Often embryo transfer is done when owners want to keep their mare competing while still getting a foal.
 This is achieved by breeding your mare and then flushing out the embryo at about 8 days and putting it into a recipient mare.

 We offer packages for the management of your donor mare and two recipient mares.
 Please ring the clinic to discuss this option and whether it is right for you and your mare.

 If you are breeding your mare with frozen semen, we can store it for you in clinic so that it is available when you need it for your mare.
 This storage is available all year long and semen can be stored for multiple years if required.

 Incidents in recent months have forced a review of our OSH protocols when working with horses.
 An area we have identified as high risk for significant injury is the palpation and ultrasound scanning of mares during the breeding season.

-From the 2019 season onwards we will only perform reproductive examinations when a suitable crush is available for safe restraint.
-This will not only provide more safety to our vets and your horses but also allows a more detailed & thorough examination to take place.
+We will only perform reproductive examinations when a suitable crush is available for safe restraint.
+This not only provides more safety to our vets and your horses but also allows a more detailed & thorough examination to take place.

 Please contact the clinic for advice on what breeding options are best for you and your mare, we look forward to hearing from you!
 Phone 09 238 2471